 - For large Dobsonians, a good option is an aperture mask and solar filter rather than full-aperture.

 - Steer away from solar filters that fit onto an eyepiece which some telescopes or accessory kits come (more on that below).

 About full-aperture telescope solar filters

-Looking for answers, I discovered Terence Dickinson, who has author several astronomy books (2 are listed in my recommended book list), talks about two main types of Sun lens or filters for telescopes: glass and Mylar.
+Looking for answers, I discovered Terence Dickinson, who has authored several astronomy books (2 are listed in my recommended book list), talks about two main types of Sun lenses or filters for telescopes: glass and Mylar.
 There is a newer type as well made by Baader.

 full-aperture sun lens for telescope types

 - The glass filter is glass with a special optical coating and the Mylar is a highly reflective polyester film.

 - Glass: The glass types are the more expensive.
 But, these will give you get a near-true color image of the Sun.
 This compares to the Mylar type, which is likely to give a white or a blue-tinged image of the sun seen through telescope.

 - Mylar: Mylar is the brand name of film of stretched polyester made from biaxially-oriented polyethylene terephthalate (thanks going to Thoughtco for this info).
 It’s that shiny reflective stuff of helium balloons, space blankets, and insulators.

 - Baader Astro Solar Safety Film: Baader is another brand name of plastic film used for solar safety.
 The product is made in Germany by Baader Planetarium and is a newer (and possibly more popular) addition to the safe-solar filter options.
 With this filter the Sun will appear in real color, neutral white.
 It reduces the “intensity of solar radiation by 99.999%” [Source: AstroSolar].
 You’ll find it used in Orion safe solar filters.